-The Division of General Surgery at Royal Columbian and Eagle Ridge Hospitals is offering a 1-year SLS Fellowship in Advanced Minimally Invasive and Endoscopic Techniques in General and Colorectal Surgery under the leadership of Dr. Jiri (George) Melich and Dr. Elena Vikis.
+Depending on trainee’s needs, the Division of General Surgery at Royal Columbian and Eagle Ridge Hospitals is offering a one- or two-year SLS Fellowship in Advanced Minimally Invasive and Endoscopic Techniques in General and Colorectal Surgery under the leadership of Dr. Jiri (George) Melich and Dr. Elena Vikis.

 This fellowship was initially established in 2016.
 This fellowship consists of one year postgraduate training in many aspects of General Surgery with a focus on minimally invasive surgical and endoscopic Colorectal Surgery.
 The fellowship features most standard general surgery laparoscopic techniques, as well as Transanal Minimally Invasive Surgery (TAMIS), including Transanal Total Mesorectal Excision (TaTME).